Almost there!

 Since you don't have to worry about your family's expenses or major goals, you can live your post-retirement life in peace if you have a retirement plan.
 With a pre-planned retirement policy, you will be sure to earn a regular and adequate income after retirement.

-• Financial Protection
+• Financial protection

 Retirement plans include life insurance coverage to protect your family in the event of your untimely death.
 In the event that you pass away during the term of your policy, your family will receive the sum assured as a death benefit.

-• Regular Income
+• Regular income

 When you have a regular retirement income, you can focus on your short and long-term goals.
 Having some funds set aside now will help you and your family pay for your day-to-day expenses in the future.

-• Tax Benefits
+• Tax benefits

-Retirement planning comes with tax benefits that can help you save more for retirement so that your retirement corpus can be directed to your family's needs.
+Retirement planning comes with tax1 benefits that can help you save more for retirement so that your retirement corpus can be directed to your family's needs.
 According to the Income Tax Act, Section 80C and Section 10(10D) provide tax deductions and exemptions.

 The goal of your retirement plan is to grow your wealth over time, thereby not allowing inflation to decrease the real value of your savings.
 By the time you have accumulated your retirement funds, you will have enough resources since inflation will not affect your returns.

-• Deal With Uncertainties
+• Deal with uncertainties

 Retirement funds should not only cover your basic needs, but also emergencies that may exceed your savings.
 When you have a retirement plan, you can accumulate and save an amount to cover a wide variety of emergencies.

-You should to start planning for your retirement at an early age when you are earning a stable income and a regular salary.
+You should start planning for your retirement at an early age when you are earning a stable income and a regular salary.
 To understand better, here is a breakdown of when and how you can start your retirement planning

 Reasons to Plan for Your Retirement